python/pycon-code-of-conduct/Attendee Procedure for incident handling.md

 ---

-This procedure has been adapted from the Ada Initiative's guide titled "[Conference anti-harassment/Responding to Reports](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Responding_to_reports)” and the [Django Project reporting guidelines](https://www.djangoproject.com/conduct/reporting/) (CC BY 3.0).
+This procedure has been adapted from the Ada Initiative's guide titled "[Conference anti-harassment/Responding to Reports](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Responding_to_reports)”, the [Django Project reporting guidelines](https://www.djangoproject.com/conduct/reporting/) (CC BY 3.0) and has been updated by [Otter Tech](https://otter.technology/).